opetitprestataire/label-studio/docs/source/includes/task_format.md

 The system will match the email or ID to an existing user in your organization, or fall back to the importing user if configured to allow this.

+Note that this applies when importing via the Label Studio UI, the API, or the SDK.

 <div class="enterprise-only">

 Enterprise fields are presented in export: